 It’s the most dramatic story about the Witch of Weare, but hardly the only one.
 When an animal took sick, and its owner believed Rhoda caused it, he would cut off the animal’s tail or an ear and burn it to rid it of Rhoda’s spell.
 This supposedly caused a boil to form on Rhoda’s skin.

-In another instance, when a cow got sick and vomited its owner concluded Rhoda caused the illness.
+In another instance, a cow got sick and vomited, so its owner concluded Rhoda caused the illness.

 In one last tale, Rhoda Dustin traveled more than 100 miles from Weare to Whitefield, N.H., to attend to her pregnant daughter in a remarkable six hours.
 She accomplished this by fitting her horse with a special bridle provided by the devil that allowed the animal to fly.